 Features And Usability

-Basemark GPU launches into a easy to use configuration screen with a big red Vulkan mode.
+Basemark GPU launches into a easy to use setup screen with a big red proprietary license that is presented the first time you start it.
+You can choose between running the benchmark in OpenGL or Vulkan mode.
 There is also a option where only is available until or unless you choose and acquire a whopping 1.8 GiB large texture pack.
-The benchmark wil run just fine in OpenGL mode without it.button once you have accepted the tyrannical license that is presented the first time you start it.
-You can choose between running the benchmark in OpenGL or
+The benchmark wil run just fine in OpenGL mode without it.button once you have accepted the

 The Vulkan Benchmark